Two-variable fibrations, factorisation systems and $\infty$-categories of spans: Adequate triples and of spans

-In the present section we review the theory of adequate triples and their associated span categories developed by Barwick in \cite{Barwick} under the name effective Burnside categories, as the dualisation construction we introduce in the next section will crucially rely on it.

-We will use the opportunity to present an alternate view point on the material by translating the assertions along the equivalence between $\infty$-categories and complete Segal spaces.
-This will allow for simpler proofs with far less explicit combinatorics than in \cite{Barwick}.
+In this section we shall review the theory of adequate triples and their associated span \icats{}, as developed by Barwick in \cite{Barwick} under the name effective Burnside \icats{}.
+We will use the opportunity to present an alternate viewpoint on the material by translating the assertions along the equivalence between $\infty$-categories and complete Segal \igpds{} (i.e.\ complete Segal spaces).
+This will allow for simpler proofs with far less explicit combinatorics, and will form the basis for our analysis of functors to span \icats{} in the next section.